VELOSOGOMES2/teste/README.md

     end
 end)

+-- Botão 4: Teleport
 createButton("Ativar Teleport", 4, function()
     if teleportActive then
         teleportActive = false
         notify("Teleport desligado.")
     else
-        if not startPos or not endPos then notify("Define os pontos primeiro.")
+        if not startCFrame or not endPos then notify("Define os dois pontos primeiro.")
             return
         end
         teleportActive = true